ScottPearson14/Movie_Recommendation_Modern_DB_Final_Project/README.md

 - Enable the Bolt server (default bolt://localhost:7687)
 - Set a password for the `neo4j` user
 - Place your CSV files inside the `import/` directory
-- Update memory settings as needed for large imports (as you did)
+- Update memory settings as needed for large imports

 ### Step 2 — Install Redis-Stack
 Redis-Stack is required because the project uses **RediSearch**.